tonytw1/squirrel-detector/README.md

 This could be a mismatch between TensorFlow 2.5 and the available examples.

+Rather than get stuck trying to resolve dependencies we can retreat to a [Google Colab](https://colab.research.google.com) notebook.
-Retreating to [https://colab.research.google.com](Google Colab) notebooks offered a known good development environment to get started in.
+Colab gives us a known good development environment to get started in.

 ### Testing in Google Colab

-Alot of data development work goes on in notebook environments like Jupyter and [https://colab.research.google.com](Google Colab).
+Alot of data development work happens in notebook environments like Jupyter and Colab.

 The data community have discovered a really interesting way of working here.
-I'd encourage an software developer who haven't seen this before to have a look.
+I'd encourage any software developer who haven't seen this before to have a look.

-With a saved model imported into our Colab notebook we can load one of our test images and ask the model to predict the visible objects.
+With an existing object detection model imported into our Colab notebook we can load one of our test images and ask the model to predict the visible objects.

 ![Colan prediction](colab.png)

-Requesting a prediction.
+Requesting a prediction:

 ![Model predict](predict.png)